andstor/verified-smart-contracts/README.md

 > :page_facing_up: Verified Ethereum Smart Contract dataset

 Verified Smart Contracts is a dataset of real Ethereum Smart Contract, containing both Solidity and Vyper source code.
-It consists of every deployed Ethereum Smart Contract as of :black_joker: 1st of April 2022, whose been verified on Etherescan and has a least one transaction.
+It consists of every deployed Ethereum Smart Contract as of :black_joker: 1st of April 2022, whose been verified on Etherescan, and has at least one transaction.
-The dataset will be available at 🤗 [Hugging Face](https://huggingface.co/datasets/andstor/smart_contracts).
+The dataset is available at 🤗 [Hugging Face](https://huggingface.co/datasets/andstor/smart_contracts).

 ## Metrics